 Chertsey accumulated a period of championship wins in the Surrey Senior League, which led to the club turning semi-professional and moving into the Metropolitan League in 1963.
 However, the costs proved prohibitive so they joined the Greater London League for a season, and then the Spartan League in 1967.

 Day departed for Farnborough after a promising start to the season, taking seven members of the first team with him.
 Despite this the team managed a position of safety at the end of the season.
-After three seasons in the Southern League the side suffered relegation at the completion of the 2013-14 season and returning to the Combined Counties League.
+After three seasons in the Southern League the side was relegated at the completion of the 2013-14 season and returned to the Combined Counties League.

 On one side was the clubhouse and on the other, changing rooms, both flanked by a couple of steps of open terracing.
-The far Cricket Club Side had a bus shelter like roof over the middle section with open standing either side.
+The far Cricket Club Side had a bus shelter-like roof over the middle section with open standing on either side.
 Everything was neat and orderly.

 The game itself was excellent, ending in a 5-3 win to Bishop's Stortford.
 I just missed a train so I had a brief window shop in some quaint shops, one of which sold football memorabilia.
 It was a cold night so I wasn't upset when the train eventually arrived.